aces/Loris/modules/module_manager/README.md

 ## Scope

-The module only displays and configures modules that are already installed (populated in the module table.)
+The module only displays and configures modules that are already installed (populated in the module table).

 NOT in scope: